 Remember that not all blood in poop is visible.

-If you have blood in poop which is accompanied by diarrhea then this could be caused by an infection such as Salmonella, Campylobacter, cytomegalovirus or E.coli 0157 or if you have been traveling abroad, a parasite.
+If you have blood in poop which is accompanied by diarrhea then this could be caused by an infection such as Salmonella, Campylobacter, cytomegalovirus or E.coli 0157 or if you have been traveling abroad or in off road areas, a parasite.

 First of all when you are pooping blood your doctor may call it rectal bleeding (the rectum is the back passage) or blood in feces or blood in stool.
 He or she will be very used to seeing people with this problem and will expect you to come in and see them to investigate what is going on.